ThinkCentre: S50

 In 2004, an ultra-small version of the S50 was announced, the smallest desktop PC introduced until that time by IBM.
 The ultra-small ThinkCentre S50 desktop weighed approximately the same as IBM's first notebook (IBM 5140 PC Convertible).
 The ultra-small desktop was roughly the size of a New York City phonebook, or a box of cereal.
 The ultra-small desktop also featured a tool-free tool-less steel chassis and IBM ThinkVantage Technologies.

 A series

 A60

 In August 2006, the ThinkCentre A60 desktop was announced.
-It was the first ThinkCentre Desktop with AMD processors.
+It was the first ThinkCentre with AMD processors.

 In September 2006, Lenovo announced that its ThinkPad, ThinkCentre, and ThinkVision products received high ratings from EPEAT.
 A total of 42 products were rated by EPEAT.
 The ThinkCentre desktops received an overall rating of EPEAT silver.
 This indicated that all criteria for environmentally safe computing had been met – including the minimum requirements and additional optional implementations.
 Some of the criteria met included reduced levels of cadmium, mercury, and lead, energy efficiency, and reduced greenhouse gas emissions.

 In September 2006, Lenovo announced several desktops in the ThinkCentre line, including the M55p, M55, M55e, A55 and A53.